suweicong/obligation-cordapp/README.md

 ![Interoperability Sequence Diagram](.README_images/sequence-diagram.png)

 # Network
-HTLC allows the movement of asset from one DLT to another DLT.
+Hashed Timelock Contract (HTLC) allows the movement of asset from one DLT to another DLT.
 * Party A: Has a Corda Node
 * Party B: Has a Corda Node and a non-corda node i.e. Fabric
 * Party C: Has a non-corda DLT node i.e. Fabric

+>Note: All off-ledger and non-corda operations are assumed as implemented.
+We will only deal with corda contracts and flows here.

 # How it  works
 1. Party A is trying to deposit an amount of cash to Party C in a non-corda network.
 Party A does not own any node in the non-corda network but Party B has nodes on both network.
-2. Party A (borrower/locker) will issue an obligation with a hashed secret and release time to Party B (lender/lockee) promising to pay the amount if and only if Party B can provide the secret within current time < release time
+2. Party A (borrower/locker) will issue an obligation with a hashed secret and release time to Party B (lender/lockee) promising to pay the amount if and only if Party B can provide the secret when current time is less than release time
-3. Party A will also send the secret to Party C's offledger.
+3. Party A will also send the secret to Party C's off-ledger.
-4. Party B will send the ID and hashed secret taken from the obligation and sends it to its own offledger.
+4. Party B will send the ID and hashed secret taken from the obligation and sends it to its own off-ledger.
-5. Party B's offledger will forward the ID and hashed secret to Party B's non-corda node.
+5. Party B off-ledger will forward the ID and hashed secret to Party B's non-corda node.
-6. Non-Corda Party B node will lock some cash with the ID and hashed secret.
+6. **Non-Corda**Party B node will lock some cash with the ID and hashed secret.
-7. Non-Corda Party C will propose to unlock and redeem the cash with the ID and secret taken from the offledger.
+7. **Non-Corda**Party C will propose to unlock and redeem the cash with the ID and secret taken from the off-ledger.
-8. Non-Corda Party B will receive the secret in exchange for the cash that's been transferred from Party B to Party C in the non-corda network.
+8. **Non-Corda**Party B will receive the secret in exchange for the cash he transferred to Party C in the non-corda network.
-9. Non-Corda Party B will send the secret to its offledger where it will be forwarded to it its own Corda node Party B.
+9. **Non-Corda**Party B will send the secret to its off-ledger where it will be forwarded to its own **Corda** Party B node.
 10. Party B will propose to redeem the obligation by providing the ID and secret in exchange for Party A's cash.

-`Note: All offledger and non-corda operations are assummed implemented.
-We will only deal with corda contracts and flows here.`
+11. The obligation will be settled and cash will be transferred from Party A to Party B's balance.

 # TODO
 1. If borrower has 0 cash when lender is trying to redeem with the correct secret, the obligation will then be DEFAULTED which the borrower must settle in the future.